d-miller/d-miller.github.io/about.md

 ## About me

 I'm a Northwestern psychology Ph.D. student, [currently investigating](http://journal.frontiersin.org/article/10.3389/fpsyg.2015.00037/full) how and why some students move into and out of science and technology fields.
-My CV is [here]({{ site.baseurl }}/assets/MillerCV.pdf).
+My C.V. is [here]({{ site.baseurl }}/assets/MillerCV.pdf).

 Before Northwestern, I earned my B.S. in Mathematical Physics from Harvey Mudd College and then pursued science education research through UC Berkeley's [Technology Enhanced Learning in Science (TELS) Center](http://telscenter.org/).